Davi98/data-engineering-challenge-davi-coutinho/README.md

 sh dev.sh

 The webapp start on port 8080 and it's ready to receive http requests follow the patterns bellow:
+Also, I share the postman collection on the repository

 ___